mcmartins/broccoli/README.md

 # README

+Broccoli is a concurrent Job executor.
+It allows an user to save time and money when running concurrent software on HPC, e.g. when looking for a proof or counterproof for a theory, the first Task that finishes will kill the other Task saving CPU resources.

 This tool handles Jobs.
 A Job is constituted by a set of Tasks.
 Each Task has Children Tasks and so on.
 Top Level Tasks will run in parallel and Children Tasks will follow as soon parent Tasks finishes.